kevin-Ash/online_shop/README.md

 # Online Shop Template #
 - A simple shopping website that has a functional cart.
-- Created with pure HTML, CSS & JS
+- Created with HTML, CSS, Bootstrap & JavaScript